André Bauler: National Politics

 Following the 2013 snap general election, Bauler was appointed Secretary of State for the Ministry of National Education, Children, and Youth and Secretary of State for Higher Education and Research on 4 December 2013 in the Bettel Government.
 He left his position as Secretary of State on 28 March 2014, and resumed his duties as a deputy.

 In the 2018 election, he was re-elected for a third consecutive term.
 Since 2018, he has served as Chairman of the Finance and Budget Committee in the Chamber of Deputies.
 In January 2019, he was appointed State Budget Rapporteur.

-In the 2023 election, Bauler was directly re-elected to the Chamber of Deputies, where he also serves, among other functions, again as the Chairman of the Culture Committee an Vice-President of the Finance Committee.
+In the 2023 election, Bauler was directly re-elected to the Chamber of Deputies, where he also serves, among other functions, again as the Chairman of the Culture Committee an vice-president of the Finance Committee.
 He is also a member of the Executive Office of the Chamber.

+Since January 2026, André Bauler has served as vice-president of the Chamber of Deputies.